wolakdav/StopSpotDataPipeline/docs/notif.md

 `[StopSpot Pipeline] ${subject} on/at ${datetime.now()}`.

 The parameter `msg` can be an empty string, a non-empty string, or a list of strings, where the list of strings is `join`ed on a double newline.
+This method will return True iff every recipient is successfully emailed.